melahn/helm-chartmap/README.md

 ```

-Note in this example, the chart is stored as a quay.io application file and contains, for illustrative purposes, several subcharts, *nginx* and *memchached* from the bitnami charts repo.
+Note in this example, the chart is stored as a quay.io application file and contains, for illustrative purposes, several subcharts, *nginx* and *memcached* from the bitnami charts repo.

 ### Java Methods